explosion/projects/integrations/prodigy_ner_fashion/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy Project: Detecting fashion brands in online comments (Named Entity Recognition)
+# 🪐 spaCy Project: Detecting fashion brands in online comments (Named Entity Recognition) with Prodigy 🌌

 This project uses [`sense2vec`](https://github.com/explosion/sense2vec) and [Prodigy](https://prodi.gy) to bootstrap an NER model to detect fashion brands in [Reddit comments](https://files.pushshift.io/reddit/comments/).
 Prodigy is a modern annotation tool for creating training data for machine learning models, developed by us.
 It integrates with spaCy out-of-the-box and provides many different annotation recipes for a variety of NLP tasks.
 For more details about the project, see [our blog post](https://explosion.ai/blog/sense2vec-reloaded#annotation)